alsalafiyyah/alsalafiyyah.github.io/_posts/rulership/_posts/2020-10-07-obey-those-who-in-authority.md

 title: "Obeying rulers and scholars in Ma'ruf to set things right"
 hijri: Safar 20, 1442 AH
 lang: en
 source: "Majmu' Fatawa Al-Shaykh Ibn Baz p.
-7/119, question 1"
+7/119"
 category: [rulership, tafsir, quran]
 excerpt: "Those in authority refer to Muslim scholars and rulers.
 Their orders should be followed if they agree with Shari'ah and should be disregarded if they disagree with Shari'ah."
 muftis: